papercliplabs/zero-ex-subgraph/README.md

 ## Usage Notes

-- Each element in the schema is well documents.
+- Each element in the schema is well documented.
 You can view the docs directly in the [schema file](./schema.graphql), or The Graph also displays these in their graphql interface.
 - We provided [example queries](./exampleQueries/) to help people get started.
 These can also be seen in The Graphs playground.
 - As part of validation, we wrote some [Jupyter notebooks](./validation/notebooks) which query the subgraphs in Python.
 In the [historical notebook](./validation/notebooks/historical.ipynb) we plot a lot of historical data, which can be useful to help visualize some of the subgraph the data.
 - One limitation of subgraphs is the inability to track native asset transfers (ex.
 ETH) in internal calls.
 This means we cannot accurately do accounting of complex swaps which use native assets during or at the end of the swap.